Musée Nissim de Camondo

 The Musée Nissim de Camondo is a historic house museum of French decorative arts located in the Hôtel Moïse de Camondo at 63, rue de Monceau, on the edge of Parc Monceau in the 8th arrondissement of Paris, France.
-The nearest Paris Métro stops are Villiers and Monceau on Line 2.

-The Paris Convention and Visitors Bureau describes the museum as housing "a spectacular collection of French decorative art from the second half of the 18th century.
-Admire Aubusson tapestries, canvases by Élisabeth Vigée-Lebrun or items that once belonged to Marie-Antoinette.
+The museum houses "a spectacular collection of French decorative art from the second half of the 18th century. ...
+Aubusson tapestries, canvases by Élisabeth Vigée-Lebrun or items that once belonged to Marie-Antoinette.
 Also on display, a collection of Sèvres porcelain and furniture by cabinetmakers Riesener and Oeben".